revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-10. What classes should I prefer to use as a key in HashMap in java?
+10. What classes should you prefer to use as a key in HashMap in java?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)